sharife/mantrabio/site/content/partnering/_index.md

   text: >-
     We have a track record of working with top pharmaceutical corporations and leading academic institutions to foster valuable innovation.
-We are eager to collaborate closely with partners to broaden the impact of our REVEAL Exosome Therapeutics platform across a diversity of disease areas.
+We are eager to collaborate closely with partners to broaden the impact of our REVEAL™ Exosome Therapeutics platform across a diversity of disease areas.
 intro:
   heading: Multiple Avenues to Collaborate